lohathe/experiment-scripts/README.md

 sched=PSN-EDF_num-tasks=28/  sched=PSN-EDF_num-tasks=30/
 ```

 The generator will create a different directory for each possible configuration of the parameters.
-Each parameter which is varied is included in the name of the schedule directory.
+Each parameter that is varied is included in the name of the schedule directory.
 For example, to vary the number of CPUs but not the number of tasks:

 ```bash
 $ gen_exps.py -f tasks=24 cpus=3,6 P-EDF